 or is it an electro-mechanical component that controls the compressor with the problem that will prevent the air conditioner from running?
 So in the process of troubleshooting air conditioning not only do you need to know the basics of air conditioners you also need to understand basic techniques for troubleshooting air conditioners.

-Air Conditioner Types
+Air Conditioner Troubleshooting - Air Conditioner Types

 .
 The package system air conditioner where all the components for the air conditioner are in one unit or package and there is a split system air conditioner where some of the components are split from each other but connected via wiring and a refrigeration line set.
 Both systems have basically the same air conditioner components but these components have different configurations.
 Finding the problem with the air conditioner will require understanding these basic components whether they are configured in a split system air conditioner or a package unit air conditioner.

-Troubleshooting the Air Conditioner – Components
+Air Conditioner Troubleshooting – Components

 The Evaporator and Possible Evaporator Problems

 depends on the necessity to check the evaporator coil in the air conditioner.
 The air conditioner evaporator coil receives low pressure low temperature refrigerant.
 As refrigerant passes through the evaporator coils it absorbs heat from the air that passes over the coils.
 In air conditioner troubleshooting it is important to check that the evaporator coil has the proper amount of designed air flow across the coils.
 It is also important the proper amount of refrigerant is available inside the evaporator coils.
 The air conditioner system can be overcharged and too much refrigerant will be in the coils or the air conditioner system can be undercharged (possible refrigerant leak) and not have enough refrigerant.
 In either case, if you are looking for the problem with an air conditioner you will need to have the skills and the tools to know what a proper charge is for an air conditioner system.
 With airflow across the evaporator coil in air conditioner troubleshooting you need to check the filter to make sure it is not clogged with dirt or debris

 Since air flow is important for the proper function of the air conditioner a common sense approach to troubleshooting the air conditioner is to check the air flow.
 Clogged air filters

-The Condenser and Possible Condenser Problems
+Air Conditioner Troubleshooting - The Condenser and Possible Condenser Problems

 The condenser is an essential component for the air conditioner and if the condenser has problems the air conditioner will not function properly.
 The condenser is most likely the component of the air conditioner where one will troubleshoot problems with electrical, refrigeration, or some other basic problem like clogged fins in the coil of the air conditioner.
 Be careful as condensing units and other major components of the air conditioner utilize high voltage that can kill.

-Air Conditioning Controls and Air Conditioner Control Problems
+Air Conditioner Troubleshooting - Air Conditioning Controls and Air Conditioner Control Problems

 The bottom line to finding and fixing air conditioner problems is to understand the basic components of the system and then break the system down into parts.
 When seeking problems with air conditioning a good technician can easily and quickly identify the part of the system which is causing the failure and make appropriate repairs to the system.
 Much of this comes from learning the air conditioning system system and part of it comes from field experience.
-Taking a course in HVAC and air conditioner controls and refrigeration will help you understand these processes and make you more efficient at repairing air conditioners.
+Taking a course in HVAC and AC controls and refrigeration will help you understand these processes and make you more efficient at repairing air conditioners.